jochen777/jWebForm/doc/concept.md

    FormResult result = form.run(env);
 ```

+The FormResult holds the results of the fields.
+The result of earch field contains:
+* the value, that was entered
+* the validation-result
+* the name of the value
+* the decoration

 ###Env

 The Env objects holds the parameters from the request.
 Additionally you can pass information